 - Freshly ground pepper, to taste

-- Spatchcock The Turkey: My favourite method is to ask the butcher to do it!
+- Spatchcock the turkey: Ask the butcher to do this for you!
 Make sure to ask for the backbone to use for stock or gravy.
-If you are unable to have a butcher do it for you, here are the steps to spatchcock a turkey yourself:
+If having a butcher spatchcock the turkey for you isn’t an option, here are the steps to do it yourself:

 - Remove the neck and giblets from inside the turkey.

-- Dry Brine: Dry the turkey off with a paper towel.
+- Dry brine turkey: Dry the turkey off with a paper towel.
 Combine the kosher salt and baking powder in a small dish.
 Sprinkle it all over the outside of the turkey on all sides.
-Set a wire baking rack on top of a foil lined baking sheet and lay the turkey on top (skin side up).
+You may have extra salt mixture (you want to sprinkle on an even layer all over the turkey but it doesn’t need to be a really thick layer – simply discard any extra you might have).
+Set a wire rack on top of a baking sheet and lay the turkey on top (skin side up).
 The direction the turkey sits on the baking sheet depends on the size of the turkey so try both and see which is better.
 Loosely cover with some plastic wrap and place in the fridge for 1-3 days.
-For really crispy skin, remove the plastic wrap and leave uncovered in the fridge for the last 6 hours to 1 day.
+For really crispy skin, remove the plastic wrap and leave uncovered in the fridge for the last 12-24 hours.

-- Prep Turkey For Oven: Preheat oven to 450F (425F convection).
-Lay turkey flat on the baking rack set on top of the foil lined baking sheet.
+- Prep turkey for oven: Adjust oven rack to middle position and preheat oven to 450F (425F convection).
+Lay turkey flat on a wire baking rack fitted over a clean foil-lined baking sheet.
 The turkey should be skin side up with legs spread out.
 Tuck wing tips behind the breasts.
-Pour 1/2 cup water into bottom of the tray to prevent drippings from smoking.
-You can also place chopped onion, carrot and celery in the bottom of the tray for more flavourful drippings.
+Pour 2 cups water into bottom of the tray to prevent drippings from smoking (along with the optional chopped onion, carrot and celery for more flavorful drippings).

-- Rest + Carve: Let rest for 20-30 minutes before carving.
+- Rest and carve: Let rest for 20-30 minutes before carving.
 Enjoy!
-I like to serve with Make Ahead Turkey Gravy and Cranberry Orange Sauce.
+I like to serve with Make Ahead Turkey Gravy and Cranberry Orange Sauce and all my favorite side dishes.

-- Make sure to use a natural turkey for this recipe.
-Not suitable for a preseasoned or self basting bird.
-You can find natural turkeys at the butcher shop, in many grocery stores or have it delivered through ButcherBox
+- Make sure to use a natural turkey!
+This recipe is not suitable for a preseasoned or self basting bird.
+You can find natural turkeys at the butcher shop, in many grocery stores or have it delivered through ButcherBox.

 - Salt: Use kosher salt to dry brine.
 The granules are larger and easier to distribute.
-Salt that is too fine will make the bird too salty.
+Table salt is too fine and will make the turkey too salty.

 - Baking Powder: The baking powder helps to make the skin crispy.
-Make sure you don’t accidentally grab baking soda which can have a metallic taste.
+Make sure to use aluminum free baking powder since it has a neutral taste.
+DO NOT accidentally grab baking soda or your turkey will have a horrible metallic taste.